 Aircraft are permitted to fly with certain functions inoperative, provided that conditions specified in a document called the Minimum Equipment List (MEL) are satisfied.
 The MEL is what may permit an aircraft to fly with an inoperative brake, as mentioned above.
 An aircraft flying under MEL is flying with the failure on board along with any associated cockpit distraction.
 The faster the failure is fixed, the fewer hours the aircraft flies with that cockpit distraction.
 As such, fast remediation is called for and first-time fix is the ideal outcome.

-With recurrent failures, a problem has been evaluated with the possibility of a positive action being taken, perhaps a part replacement, resulting in the aircraft being declared serviceable.
+With recurrent aircraft system failures, a problem has been evaluated with the possibility of a positive action being taken, perhaps a part replacement, resulting in the aircraft being declared serviceable.
 Sometimes the “fix” is a reset, whereupon the symptom vanishes, and the aircraft is declared serviceable.
 However, the bottom line is that the repair attempts have been unsuccessful, and the fault returns on subsequent flights.

 Intermittent faults are notorious because they cannot be reproduced on demand, making conventional troubleshooting difficult.
 A well-experienced expert will be able to recognize the possible causes of an intermittent fault based on data captured during a flight and from behaviour observed by the pilots when the fault occurs – in flight, notably.